shadow-light/sellingjesus.org/src/articles/bible-publishers.md

 [^US]: Along with other factors, fair use takes into account "the amount and substantiality of the portion used in relation to the copyrighted work as a whole" ([Title 17, section 107](https://www.copyright.gov/title17/92chap1.html#107)).
 There are no set amounts, and quality is taken into account as well as quantity.
 A small quotation of high value could be considered unfair, where as a very large quotation of less value could be considered "fair use".

 [^Australia]: Australia gives copyright owners the exclusive right to "reproduce the work in a material form" ([Copyright Act](https://www.legislation.gov.au/Details/C2022C00192) section 31), with "material form" being defined as "a substantial part of the work" (Copyright Act section 10).
 The Australian Copyright Council advises that "a part may be considered substantial if it is an important, essential or distinctive part" ([Quotes and Extracts fact sheet](https://www.copyright.org.au/browse/book/ACC-Quotes-and-Extracts-INFO034/)).
 Australia has "fair dealing" exemptions that allow for more substantial use as long as it is for the purpose of research or study, criticism or review, parody or satire, or reporting news (Copyright Act sections 40-42).
 This is in contrast to "fair use" exemptions which are general rather than limited to specific uses.
 However, the definition of "substantial" means Australia does somewhat have a "fair use" allowance, but it allows for much less than countries with a proper fair use exemption.

+[^edits]: Additional examples of restrictive licensing practices have been added since first publication (26 Feb 2025).

 [^boast]: Quoted from the FAQ "How will you raise the money?" for [The Video Bible](https://videobible.com/about)